seedstack/website/content/posts/15-11-release-notes.md

 - Posts
 ---

-We are happy to announce the release of SeedStack 15.11!
-This new version comes with a new add-on architecture and several new features like business framework improvements, a full-featured cryptography module and new supports for several NoSQL technologies.
+We are happy to announce the release of SeedStack 15.11, codenamed "Hibiscus".
+This new version comes with a new add-on architecture and several new features like business framework improvements, a full-featured cryptography module and support for several NoSQL technologies.

 # Automatic upgrade